-Direct support for breastfeeding families includes the monthly Sistah to Sistah Breastfeeding Club for women of color who are pregnant or breastfeeding as well as individual consults.
-Sistah 2 Sistah creates an opportunity to speak freely with other mothers about anything and everything breastfeeding related.
+Direct support for birth and breastfeeding families includes the monthly Sistah to Sistah Breastfeeding Club for women of color who are pregnant or breastfeeding as well as individual consults, and birth doula services.
+Sistah 2 Sistah and Birthing Bellies Like Mine create opportunities to speak freely with other mothers and be supported with advocacy and comfort measures with all things birth and breastfeeding related.
 Lactation support on common issues and breastfeeding supplies are also provided during breastfeeding club.
-Individual consultations are also available from skilled lactation professionals offered by providers that reflect the families they serve.
+Individual consultations are also available from skilled doulas, and lactation professionals offered by providers that reflect the families they serve.

 Milk Like Mine also works on community advocacy to address the larger issues of health disparities in Battle Creek, specifically breastfeeding rates and infant mortality, through normalization of breastfeeding with hospitals, employers, and community members.